AdobeDocs/journeys.en/help/using/building-journeys/sharing-overview.md

 The following schemas are created:

-* Journey Step Profile Event schema for [!DNL Journey Orchestration] – Experience Events for steps taken in a Journey along with an Identity Map to be used for mapping to an individual Journey Participant.
 * Journey Step Event schema for [!DNL Journey Orchestration] – Journey step event that is tied to a Journey Metadata.
 * Journey schema with Journey Fields for [!DNL Journey Orchestration] – Journey Metadata to describe Journeys.